By Ron Drzewucki for CoinWeek …..

-There’s been quite a surge of interest in the pre-Saint-Gaudens Liberty Head type of eagles and double eagles as of late, with several outstanding pieces (including one of the most complete collections of Liberty Head types in recent memory) hitting the auction block.
+There’s been quite a surge of interest in the pre-Saint-Gaudens gold Liberty Head type of $10 eagles and $20 double eagles as of late, with several outstanding pieces (including one of the most complete collections of Liberty Head types in recent memory) hitting the auction block.

 Personally, I’m happy to see the hobby move in this direction (Barber coinage is another recent beneficiary).
 But when it comes to pre-Saint eagle denominations, I’m especially interested in the gold quarter eagle.